GeordanKrahn/GitPractice/README.md

         - Can add tracking numbers such as `#9` if there is a specific issue you would like to be referenced in the message
         - Can use some other shorthand for your organisation such as `bugfix: <message>`
         - make them clear and descriptive and to the point
     - `git commit` - not supplying `-m` flag will allow for a multiline commit message. changes will be commited when the message file is saved.
 Empty messages will abort commit.
     - `git commit -a` - commonly used with `-m` flag, staged tracked files in working directory AND commits them to repository.
 Untracked files and changes will be ignored.
 Dropping `-m` flag allows multiline commit message.
+    - `git commit --amend` - pulls the previous commit back into staging, adds the current staging files, and updates the commit message.
 - `git push` - uploads all local branch commits to the corresponding remote branch git repository.
 - `git pull` - pulls the current state, makes our working copy up to date
 - `git status` - displays information about the current state of our repository